 - Carry enough cash in Rupees with you for the trekking tour since there are no ATM facilities.

-- Add some extra days just in case you want to extend your trip more in nature with these beautiful mountains and their landscape.
+- Add some extra days just in case you want to extend your trip more to nature with these beautiful mountains and their landscape.

 - Aware of the people while traveling, not every person has the same way of thinking and prosperity.
 Bad people can be anywhere around the world.
 Trust your guide and ask them whatever you want to know, ask your guide, and interact with him more than other individual ones.